happybono/SonataSmooth/README.md

 ### 2.4 Savitzky–Golay Filter
 #### How it works
-Fit a local polynomial of order polyOrder over a window of size 2*w+1 and evaluate it at the center.
+Fit a local polynomial of order polyOrder over a window of size 2 * w + 1 and evaluate it at the center.
 Precomputed SG coefficients are convolved with the data, with mirrored boundaries.

 #### Principle
 Savitzky–Golay smoothing preserves higher‐order moments (like peaks and widths) better than simple averaging, by performing a least‐squares polynomial fit over the window.